-It’s screen-free week!
+It’s summer!
 Eeek!
-April 30 to May 4 is a week to put up the tablets, hide the controls and unplug (gasp!) the Netflix.
+Have your kids turned into video zombies yet?
+It’s time to put up the tablets, hide the controlers and unplug (gasp!) the Netflix.

-Are you itching to unplug your kids from the digital jungle and get them reading, creating and playing in the real world?
-Then this is your week to shine!
-Don’t think you hack a total detox?
+If you’re itching to unplug your kids from the digital jungle and get them reading, creating and playing in the real world, then now is your time to shine!
+Don’t think your kids can handle a total detox?
 Then maybe just try these 5 activities and take a little breather from the internet.

 But prying your kids away from their iPads and Xboxes won’t be easy without a plan.
 You can’t just play the mean mom card and pack up the electronics for the week.
 You have to make it FUN.
 I like to take my kids to the zoo, or a picnic or heck…just out in the yard to play some games when we need a little electronic detox.